 Unexpected health changes

-I assumed it was ageing!
-But the problems grew and became unignorable.
+As I was in my forties, I assumed it was ageing!
+But over time the problems grew and became unignorable.

 Swelling, stiffness and pain spread into all my joints.
 Everything hurt.
 I felt exhausted.
 I put on a brave face, but I felt low.

 Changes to everyday life